ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 Also ROC curve, is a plot of how the specificity and sensitivity change as the decision threshold changes.
 The area under the ROC curve, or AUC, is the probability
 ### Hyperparameter
 Any parameter associated with a mode which is not learned
+### Multinomial Distribution
+A distribution which models the probability of counts of particular outcomes
+### TF-IDF
+Short for Term Frequency-Inverse Document Frequency, TF-IDF is a method of transforming features, usually representing counts of words, into values representing the overall importance of different words across some documents
+### Online Learning
+Incremental learning within a model to represent an incrementally changing population
+### N-Gram
+A series of adjacent words of length n
+### Feature Hashing
+Representing feature inputs such as articles or messages, as the results of hashes modded by predetermined value
+### scikit-learn
+A machine learning python library which provides implementations of regression, classification, and clustering
+### Kernel Density Estimation
+Also KDE, a way to estimate the probability distribution of some data.
+### Cluster
+A consolidated group of points
+### Euclidean Distance
+The length of the line between two points
+### Feature Normalization
+Typically referring to feature scaling that places the values of a feature between 0 and 1
+### Feature Standardization
+Typically referring to feature scaling that centers the values of a feature around the mean of the feature and scales by the standard deviation of the feature
+### Jaccard Distance
+One minus the ratio of the number of like binary feature values and the number of like and unlike binary feature values, excluding instances of matching zeros
+### Simple Matching Distance
+One minus the ratio of the number of like binary feature values and the number of like and unlike binary feature values
+### Manhattan Distance
+Sum of the absolute difference of two input features
+### Hamming Distance
+The sum of the non-matching categorical feature values